$51.35 $59.99 Buy It Now

 Infrared photography: To convert a digital camera for infrared photography, the infrared blocking filter is replaced with a filter that allows infrared light to pass through.
 This filter allows the camera sensor to capture the infrared wavelengths, resulting in unique and otherworldly images with a distinct look.

-See also What is digital compression for camera
+See also Best digital camera binoculars for birdwatching

 Note: Infrared photography often requires longer exposure times and special post-processing to achieve the desired effects.